lx9507/Notes/matplotlib.md

 <p>
 Matplotlib is built depending on the libpng of X11, which is usually different from that of the system, used by Python.
 This may cause a bug in IPython notebook when using “%matplotlib inline” to plot a image inline.
 The solution is to build matplotlib avoiding the libpng of X11, just using that of the system.
-Here is the steps:
+Here is a very simple way without modifying the environment variables:
 </p>

     sudo pip uninstall matplotlib